 Most bank and wage levy actions are taken by the Internal Revenue Service in an effort to grab the attention of the debtor taxpayer.
 If you receive a wage garnishment on your income or a tax levy at your financial institution, be sure to contact an experienced tax professional to prevent further enforcement actions.

-I am Dave Rosa.
-It is my duty, my responsibility as well as my pleasure to provide you with a thorough and complete consultation.
+The tax professionals at Flat Fee Tax Service provide valuable IRS Tax Debt Help at a very affordable fee.
+Our teams are located in San Diego, CA and Clearwater, FL.
+It is our duty, my responsibility as well as my pleasure to provide you with a thorough and complete consultation.
 Our conversation will take 20 to 30 minutes.

 If you have a tax levy and/or wage garnishment in the San Diego, California area, give our team of tax professionals.
 Flat Fee Tax Service routinely has bank levy and wage garnishment stopped and released in as little as one day.